Project-Ann/AnnIoT-Device/README.md

-# AnnIoT-RaspberryPi
+# AnnIoT-Devices
-Connect Raspberry Pi devices to AnnIoT
+Connect devices to AnnIoT